ahmad-alkadri/ahmad-alkadri.github.io/content/posts/three-things-that-surprised-me-most-about-tokyo.md

 ---

 When I first landed in Tokyo earlier this year, I thought I had a decent idea of what to expect.
 This was, after all, not my first time coming to Japan.
-I came here first time in 2022, with my wife and daughter (no son yet at that time!) for a couple of weeks of vacation.
+I first visited Japan in 2022, with my wife and daughter (no son yet at that time!) for a couple of weeks of vacation.
 Admittedly, back then, we only stayed in Ginza area and only visited the touristy parts.
-So I got biased imagination of what Tokyo would look and sound like.
+So I had a biased imagination of what Tokyo would look and sound like.

 The years after that visit, I had read books, watched videos, scrolled through clips of crowded crossings and neon signs, learning things about Japan.
 I had lived almost a decade in Europe, navigated the Kafkaesque French bureaucracy, walked through the snow-covered Luxembourgish winters, and commuted in trains that *creatively* scheduled.

-So when I finally moved to Japan; well, specificall, to Tokyo, earlier this year, I thought: *How surprising can Tokyo really be?*
+So when I finally moved to Japan--well, specifically, to Tokyo--earlier this year, I thought: *How surprising can Tokyo really be?*

 Turns out: very.